Art&Craft - Wood processing techniques

 Nicu Ivănescu makes a playground out of bark, roots and abandoned wood at Valea Zânelor

-Recovering wood every chance you get, not wasting it, trying to use as much of a tree as possible is responsible and a way to protect natural resources and the planet.
-We have always promoted such examples and here we are again.
-It's about the new playground at Lut Castle in the Valley of the Fairies.
-The place is no stranger to you, even if you haven't been there yet.
-You probably remember the bar-boxbuilt there by Nicu Ivănescu, which I wrote about some time ago.
+Recovering wood every chance you get, not wasting it, trying to use as much as you can from a tree are acts of responsibility and a way of protecting natural resources and the planet.
+We have always promoted such examples and here we do it again.
+It's the new playground at the Lut Castle in Fairy Valley.
+You may be familiar with the place, even if you haven't been there yet.
+You probably remember home-bar, built there by Nicu Ivănescuwhich I wrote about a while ago.
 The playground is also made by Nicu.
-His habit of using wood bypassed by others for his projects and his atypical constructions caught our attention again.
+His habit of using for his projects wood bypassed by others and his atypical constructions caught our attention again.

 playground valley of fairies

-Two years ago I was walking along the Sad River and saw the log from which we made almost the entire base of the playground.
-It was abandoned by a company that was exploiting fag because it was very scabby and thick.
-After a while, the owner of Lut Castle told me he would like a playground and I immediately thought of the scrubby log.
-I enquired which company was operating it and bought it."
+Two years ago I was walking along the Sadului River and saw the log from which I had made almost the entire base of the playground.
+It was abandoned by a company that operated fag because it was very barren and thick.
+After a while, the owner of the Lut Castle told me he would like a playground and I immediately thought of the redwood.
+I found out which company was logging and bought it."

-The beech tree was the basis of the whole work.
-The large size - from 170 cm in diameter in the thickest area to 130 cm in the 'thinner' part - and the hollow inside were very inviting in creating a challenging place for small visitors.
-Before being used, the beech was jet washed and then 'hardened' with sodium silicate, a natural solution well suited to keep decay at bay and stabilise wood weakened by old age, damp and mould.
+The beech tree was the basis of all the work.
+The large size - from 170 cm in diameter at the thickest part to 130 cm at the 'thinnest' part - and the hollow inside were very appealing in creating a challenging place for the little visitors.
+Before being used, the beech was hosed down and then 'hardened' with sodium silicate, a natural solution well suited to keep cavities at bay and stabilize wood weakened by age, damp and mould.

 playground valley of fairies